EndRay/synthlang/README.md

 mod = (lfo1 + lfo2) bi[-3semi, 3semi]
 ```

-Remove "new" keyword and add "_" functionality.

-Add class name aliases.

 Make it possible to use sockets and outputs in chains, e.g.
 ```
 osc => stereoFilter.left :lowpass => output.left
 ```

-Multiplying and addition incorrectly works for stereo outputs.
+Bug: Multiplying and addition incorrectly works for stereo outputs.
+Bug: React error when definition uses itself as argument (should be interpretation error).
+Bug: Wrong coloring when both global and voice block consts with the same name are defined.